ibm-cloud-docs/vpc/known-issues.md

 Known issues might change over time, so check back occasionally.
 {:shortdesc}

+## RIOS-1410: Checksum not available for some public images
+{: #RIOS-1410}

+- **Symptom:** When you use the API or CLI to list images, some public stock images might not include a checksum.
+- **Fix:** The checksum is for informational purposes only for stock images.
+No fix is available at this time.

 ## API-1144: Virtual server instances (VSIs) must be stopped before they can be deleted
 {: #API-1144}
 - **Symptom:** The VSI cannot be deleted.
 - **Workaround:** Stop the instance before you attempt to delete it.

 ## RIOS-129: Inconsistent image names between VPC generation 1 and 2
 {: #RIOS-129}